Skip to Content

 Bonus Tips

-- Get used to crowded beaches in Sicily during summer: to dodge the crowds, visit outside of peak season.
+• Get used to crowded beaches in Sicily during summer: this is the reality.
+To dodge the crowds, visit outside of peak season.

 Please share this guide with your travel buddies on Facebook.